sudo88com/tor-reverse/app/mkp224o/README.md

   Then edit `torrc` and add new service with that folder.\
   After reload/restart tor should pick it up.

-* Generate addresses with 1-2 and 7-9 digits?
+* How to generate addresses with `0-1` and `8-9` digits?

-  Onion addresses use base32 encoding which does not include 0,1,8,9 numbers.\
+  Onion addresses use base32 encoding which does not include `0,1,8,9` numbers.\
   So no, that's not possible to generate these, and mkp224o tries to detect invalid filters containing them early on.